martinadaniello1/ai4omics/README.md

-# ai4omics
+# Application of machine learning models to analyze maternal metabolomic profiles associated with congenital heart disease in offspring
-Application of machine learning models to analyze maternal metabolomic profiles associated with congenital heart disease in offspring.
-Project work delivered at the end of the course "Artificial Intelligence for Omics Data Analysis" at Università degli Studi di Salerno.
+This project work was delivered at the end of the course "Artificial Intelligence for Omics Data Analysis" at Università degli Studi di Salerno.
+Click [here](https://drive.google.com/file/d/1lYfOfatH2oTfiKVapIbLCdmDYF-xRXii/view?usp=sharing) for the report and all the details.